tejashrigadre/Autoencoders/4 - Variational Autoencoder/README.md

 I have forked [Variational Autoencoder](https://github.com/developershutt/Autoencoders/tree/main/4%20-%20Variational%20Autoencoder) project and explored using VAE for Abstract Art Generation.
 VAE can work as Generative Adversarial Network which can be used for generating new images using the latent space of the image dataset it is trained with.
 When a random noise from standard distribution is passed to the decoder of VAE, it generates a new image sampled from latent space.

+Please refer to file Art.generator.ipynb for this project.
+You can also take a look at original implementation in Variational Autoencoder.ipynb.

 ## Dataset
 Below image dataset from kaggle is used to train the model. https://www.kaggle.com/greg115/abstract-art